 - This shelf list is for personal use only.
 Reproduction of this list for commercial use is strictly prohibited.

 - Presentation handouts can be easily downloaded, printed and added to your genealogy reference library.

 - LCGS has developed partnerships with many Internet genealogy websites that offer assistance in genealogical research through the purchase of books, magazines and subscription services.
-These partnerships allow the Society to receive small referral fees which are used to purchase additional Genealogy Reference Books for the Genealogy Collection at the Downtown Fort Myers Regional Library at 2450 First Street in Fort Myers, Florida.
+These partnerships allow the Society to receive small referral fees which are used to purchase additional Genealogy Reference Books for the Genealogy Collection at the Fort Myers Regional Library at 2450 First Street in Fort Myers, Florida.